bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5	5-execute	Script to add execute permission for the file owner 6	6-multiple_permissions Script to add execute permission for owner group owner and read permission to others 7	7-everybody	       Script to add execution permission to file hello for everybody
+5	5-execute	Script to add execute permission for the file owner 6	6-multiple_permissions Script to add execute permission for owner group owner and read permission to others 7	7-everybody	       Script to add execution permission to file hello for everybody 8	8-James_Bond	       Script that set permissions for only others to use file hello